 He has headlined at some of the premiere festivals, concert series and jazz clubs in the U.S., including the Hub City Jazz Festival, City Winery D.C., Bethesda Blues & Jazz, The Tin Pan, and D.C.’s Jazz in the Garden.
 Tony has also performed the national anthem for the NBA and WNBA, and shared his music at church worship services and events throughout the Mid-Atlantic.
 His band, Tony Craddock, Jr. & Cold Front, blends jazz, gospel and R&B/soul, and makes uplifting, weather-themed storytelling a staple their shows.
 He has been blessed to share the stage with award-winning artists Norman Connors, Jean Carne, Ken Navarro, Ben Tankard, Luther Barnes, Kim Jordan, and Kayla Waters.

-Tony believes his music has nothing to do with him, but rather the gifts with which God has blessed him.
-His musical influences include Kirk Whalum, Boney James, Charlie Parker, Ken Navarro, and Pat Metheny.
-He hopes to create a sound with, “a consistent blend of melodic simplicity, technical creativity, and the depth and richness of Anita Baker’s voice.”
-Tony is a native of Northern Virginia, and currently lives in the Washington D.C. area with his wife Danielle.
+He believes his music has nothing to do with him, but rather the gifts with which God has blessed him.
+He is a native of Woodbridge, Virginia and currently lives in the Washington, D.C. area with his wife and two children.